There are more types of courses that website owners offer for their visitors depending on the goal they want to achieve with the respective courses.

-The next step is to activate the “Restrict Access” option from the tab that opened:
+The next step is to activate the “Restrict access” option:

 Now, a section will open where you will have to set this up further:

-This will open another section where you can select the rule from.
-The options that appear in the "Access Rule" section are based on what plugins/connections are activated on your website.
+The options that appear in this dashboard are based on what plugins/connections are activated on your website.

 Since, in this case, the goal is to have a subscribers-only course, the default "WordPress Role" option has to be used.
 Thus, click on the "WordPress Role" option:

-This will open a box with the user roles that are set up for your WordPress page.
-Here you can determine what role does a visitor have to have in order to be able to access the course.
+This will open a drop-down with the user roles that are set up for your WordPress page.
+Here you can determine what role does a visitor have to have in order to be able to access the course:

 This box contains every user role that you have added to your WordPress admin dashboard.
 Thus, if you add new ones, they will be displayed here too and you can give access to those specific roles as well.

 Just select the role(s) you want to give access to, by checking them.
-For instance, if you want to give access to subscribers, select the "Subscriber" user role here.
-Then click on the "Add Rule" button to finish this step and go on:
+For instance, if you want to give access to subscribers, select the "Subscriber" user role here:

-In the next section, you can exclude a number of lessons from the restrictions you set up.
-This way, you can offer the first lesson(s) to visitors who are not logged in, as well as those who have different roles than the ones you have selected in the "Access Rules" section.
+You can exclude a number of lessons from the restrictions you set up.
+This way, you can offer the first lesson(s) to visitors who are not logged in, as well as those who have different roles than the ones you have selected in this section.